mjfrigaard/sql-setups/README.md

-# sql_setups
+# SQL setups

-Various SQL configurations for MySQL, Postgres, etc.
+These are various SQL configurations for MySQL, Postgres, etc. They are done using macOS Mojave, version 10.14.2.